antonitium/reddit-depression-2020/README.md

 # 2020 so far: are Reddit users more depressed than before?
-This project explores the activity of several depression-related subreddits over the past three years and tries to asnwer the question if its user base has been more depressed lately.
+This project explores the activity of several depression-related subreddits over the past three years and tries to answer the question if its user base has been more depressed lately.

 The data was analysed and visualised employing a variety of Python librararies, sich as pandas and NumPy.
 Included is a Jupyter notebook with a fully annotated code, as well as interpretion of the results.
 Enjoy reading it.